mk-duong/data-porfolio/README.md

 ## ‎💡 DDE Project Development
 **Goal:** Create an interactive dashboard visualizing a software project's development progress and analyze the working performance of team members

-**Description:** The dataset includes developing statuses for a variety of software packages and the task assignment for each memeber.
-This is a personal project using a team's interally-collected data with permission granted to use the data for transforming and visualizing.
+**Description:** The dataset includes development statuses for a variety of software packages and the task assignment for each memeber.
+This is one of the visualization projects I did when working the current company and has been granted permission to share it publicly.

 **Techstack:**
 - Data transformation: SQL